epics-docs/how-tos/getting-started/linux-packages.rst

 Add the Extra Packages for Enterprise Linux (EPEL) site for the dnf package manager.
 This site has additional packages that are needed::

-  dnf install epel-release
+  sudo dnf install epel-release

-Edit ``/etc/yum.repos.d/CentOS-PowerTools.repo`` to set ``enabled=1`` to enable that repository, because it also contains needed packages.
+Enable the powertools repository by running

+  sudo dnf config-manager --set-enabled powertools

 Packages required to build EPICS base
 -------------------------------------

 ::

-  dnf install gcc
-  dnf install gcc-c++
-  dnf install gcc-toolset-9-make
-  dnf install readline-devel
-  dnf install perl-ExtUtils-Install
+  sudo dnf install gcc gcc-c++ gcc-toolset-9-make readline-devel perl-ExtUtils-Install make

 Packages required by the sequencer